craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Purity Lens
 > A thin tinted-white cut of crystal most commonly used by the Ranger's Guild to identify an entity's extraplanar connections, if they exist.

 While viewing a creature through the Purity Lens, a series of colorful orbs can be seen surrounding the creature.
 These orbs represent the entities that have claimed part of the target's Faith.
-The orb grows in size alongside the size of the claim.
+The orb's size represents the size of the entity's claim.

 **Ingredients**;
 - XXX